 Students who pursue graduate studies in the life sciences have gone into careers with top academic and research institutions.

 - A Biotechnology B.A. major will allow you to obtain knowledge and skills that will be useful in the marketing, sales, and finance areas of biotechnology.
 You can also prepare additional business skills by combinging a Biotechnology B.A. major with the College + Kelly Program.
-With careful planning, and in consultation with the Health Professions and Prelaw Center, you could prepare to enter law school or medical school.
+With careful planning, and in consultation with the Health Professions and Prelaw Center, you could also prepare to enter law school, medical school, or other professional programs.

 - A Biotechnology B.S. degree will prepare you for entry into professional schools such as medical, dental, or optometry schools, or going on to various graduate schools to obtain M.S. or Ph.D. degrees in the life sciences.